CiprianFlorin-Ifrim/svm_dataset_hyperplane_plotting/README.md

-# svn_dataset_hyperplane_plotting
-Program that plots hyperplanes for datasets with different classes.
+# Program that plots hyperplanes for datasets with different classes.

 Plotted dataset with Matplotlib: